txuswashere/Linux-Software/README.md

 - (https://github.com/mysql/mysql-server) [MySQL](https://dev.mysql.com/doc/refman/5.7/en/linux-installation.html) - MySQL is the world's leading open source database thanks to its proven performance, reliability and ease-of-use.
 It is used by high profile web properties including Facebook, Twitter, YouTube, Yahoo! and many more.
 - (https://github.com/mysql/mysql-workbench) [MySQL Workbench](https://www.mysql.com/products/workbench/) - MySQL Workbench is a unified visual tool for database architects, developers, and DBAs.
 MySQL Workbench provides data modeling, SQL development, and comprehensive administration tools for server configuration, user administration, backup, and much more.
 - (https://github.com/OmniDB/OmniDB) [OmniDB](https://github.com/OmniDB/OmniDB) - Browser-based tool that visually create, manage, and view databases.
-- ![Non Free][money icon] [OracleDB](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html) - Object-relational database management system produced and marketed by Oracle Corporation, one of the most trusted and widely-used relational database engines.
+- [OracleDB](https://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html) - Object-relational database management system produced and marketed by Oracle Corporation, one of the most trusted and widely-used relational database engines.
 - (https://github.com/percona/percona-server-mongodb) [Percona MongoDB](https://www.percona.com/software/mongo-database/percona-server-for-mongodb) - Percona Server for MongoDB provides all features and benefits of MongoDB Community Server.
 - (https://github.com/percona/pmm-server) [Percona Monitoring](https://www.percona.com/software/database-tools/percona-monitoring-and-management) - Percona Monitoring and Management (PMM) is a free and open-source platform for managing and monitoring MySQL, MariaDB and MongoDB performance.
 You can run PMM in your own environment for maximum security and reliability.
 It provides thorough time-based analysis for MySQL, MariaDB and MongoDB servers to ensure that your data works as efficiently as possible.
 - (https://github.com/percona/percona-server) [Percona MySQL](https://www.percona.com/software/mysql-database/percona-server) - Percona Server for MySQL is a free, fully compatible, enhanced, open source drop-in replacement for MySQL that provides superior performance, scalability and instrumentation.